Resolving ERROR 1050 42S01 At Line 1 Table Already Exists

 To get a clean dictionary for a given database, we need to do following:

 - Create an empty temporary database.
 Let it be tmp1234.

 - Move all tables from the original database to tmp1234.

 - Drop the original database (it’s empty by now, all tables are in tmp1234).

 - Move all tables from the temporary database to the original one.

 - Drop the empty temporary database.

-Here’s a script that performs this task.
-It must be run by root and mysql command should connect to the server without asking the password.
+Here’s the script that performs this task.
+It must be run by root, and mysql command should connect to the server without asking the password.
 Stop all writes to the database before running the script.

 for db in `mysql -NBe "SHOW DATABASES" | grep -wv -e mysql -e information_schema -e mysql -e performance_schema`; do